gradle/gradle/design-docs/publication-model.md

 ### Test cases

 * Basic test that running the `publish` task actually publishes something.
-* Multi-project build with project dependencies that is published to a Maven repository can be successfully resolved in another build.
+* Multi-project build with project dependencies that is published to a Maven repository can be successfully resolved by another build.
 * A `withXml` action can be used to modify the generated `pom.xml`.
 * Decent error message when the `withXml` action fails.